 Do You Have Access to External Legal Counsel During the Rollover Process?

-Investing part or all of your nest egg into a small business is a big decision – and not one to take lightly.
-Look for a ROBS firm that encourages you to seek outside legal representation who can provide unbiased advice.
+Investing part or all your nest egg into a small business is a big decision – and not one to take lightly.
+Look for a ROBS provider that encourages you to seek outside legal representation who can provide unbiased advice.
 Better yet, seek a firm that offers this outside counsel as part of their rollover package.